 Delta Sky Club SFO design

 The Sky Club is located on a mezzanine level above the concourse.
-Enter by gate 41, where friendly and courteous agents will greet you and be happy to give you an overview of the facilities with visible and justified pride.
-Use the elevator or the stairs by the reception desk, and you’ll reach a modern, snazzy and spacious customer service area with designer seats.
+Enter near gate C3.
+Friendly and courteous agents will greet you and give you an overview of the facilities with visible and justified pride.
+Then, climb up the stairs or catch the elevator and you’ll reach a modern, snazzy and spacious customer service area with designer seats.